a-type/website/src/pages/blog/lofi-sync.md

 When a client connects to the server after being offline, it might have some operations that it created offline it wants to tell the server about.
 Likewise, the server probably has quite a few operations from other clients which were created while the client was offline.

-So the client and server to a synchronization dance.
+So the client and server do a synchronization dance.
 The dance includes 3 steps.
 The shape of each message in this exchange can be found in detail in `@lofi/common/src/protocol.ts`.

 #### Sync 1: The client introduces itself

-The client sends a message which includes its `replicaId` and a schema version.
-The version is relevant to migrations, discussed in a different wiki.
+The client sends a message which includes its `replicaId`.
 The replica ID tells the server which client this is, so the server can make the first move in syncing operations back.

 > Side note: can't I just send someone else's replica ID?
 >